zot/domdom/README.md

 You can also define viewdefs in the `views` property of the main JSON object.

+Within a viewdef, you can template attributes in two ways see (example-server.html)[../example-server.html]'s account viewdef:

+1. enclose the entire contents of the viewdef in an HTML comment
+2. place all of the attribute templating into a data-subst attribute

 # The namespace type
 The namespace type sets the namespace for its content object or array of objects, like this: